History of Paultons Park

 Compared to the standard model, this system is particularly impressive due to its distinctive speed profile.
 The curves close to the ground are convincing all along the line and even the hill in the middle of the track knows to please on the forward drive.
 Thanks to the generally lower visitor demands, it is possible to remain seated on the ride and thus dare one ride after the other.
 For the coaster fan this is an optimal roller coaster which really is a lot of fun, but probably keeps many children away from the ride because of its backward ride.

 The situation is different for the remaining rides in this area.
-The small flying carpet Temple Highs and the Jeep Safari The Dinosaur Tour Co. know how to please just as well as the children’s roller coaster Dino Chase, a Zierer Tivoli in the smallest version with an extremely cute train design and an all around successful appearance.
+The small flying carpet Temple Heights and the Jeep Safari The Dinosaur Tour Co. know how to please just as well as the children’s roller coaster Dino Chase, a Zierer Tivoli in the smallest version with an extremely cute train design and an all around successful appearance.

 Passing a dragon carousel of the manufacturer Zierer, which offered both a forward and a backward ride, and a go-kart track, we now head towards the last roller coaster of the park.
 But first we queue up at the interesting free fall tower Magma and enjoy the elaborately designed queue, before we ride up and down the SBF Visa tower over and over again.
 If the park would offer a different hardware, the tower would probably be a good one.